dlang/DIPs/DIPs/DIP1xxx.md

 * [Reviews](#reviews)

 ## Rationale
-Required.

-When using a lot of enumes, typing their name become a chore, let save some tping for later more important code
+When using a lot of enums, typing their name become a chore, let save some tping for later more important code

 Check other languages